thoughtbot/goal-oriented-git/src/2-3-understand-a-change.md

 This is a clue on the road to solving this mystery: we now know that the ambiguous section started as a list, but a couple of items were subsequently removed.
-It's a good start, but we still don't know why the list was subsequently altered.
+It's a good start, but we still don't know why the list was altered.
 Maybe the correct fix is to rephrase the content, but maybe those list items should never have been removed in the first place.

 To find out where the list items went, we can turn to another command we've used
 before: `git log`.